stefani-gifta/animated-writing/README.md

 # Typewriter Text Animation with Sound Effects

-This is a simple JavaScript-based typewriter animation.
+This is a simple JavaScript-based typewriter animation with sound effects and automatic scrolling.

 ## Branches

-- `with-effects`: Typewriter with added word-triggered sound
+- `with-effects` (default): Typewriter with added word-triggered sound
 - `main`: Basic typewriter

 ## Features